areaDetector/areaDetector/INSTALL_GUIDE.md

     WITH_PVA = YES or NO

 EPICS PVA (formerly V4) libraries are needed for the NDPluginPVA in ADCore and the pvaDriver repository.
-To build these components set WITH_PVA=YES and define the location of the PVA libraries in RELEASE_PATHS.local and RELEASE_LIBS.local.
+To build these components set WITH_PVA=YES.
+If using a version of EPICS_BASE prior to 7.0 then define the location of the PVA libraries in RELEASE_PATHS.local and RELEASE_LIBS.local.
+If using EPICS_BASE 7.0 or later it is not necessary to define PVA in these files because the PVA files are located in EPICS_BASE.

 - NETCDF JPEG, TIFF, ZLIB, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGICK, OPENCV
   - NETCDF is required for the NDFileNetCDF plugin